wilsonkl/Theia/docs/source/ransac.rst

 simply need to create a ransac object, set up the parameters you want to use, and then call the :func:`Estimate <SampleConsensusEstimator::Estimate>` method.

-.. function:: bool SampleConsensusEstimator::Estimate(const std::vector<Datum>& data, const Estimator<Datum, Model>& estimator, Model* best_model)
+.. function:: bool SampleConsensusEstimator::Estimate(const std::vector<Datum>& data, Model* best_model, RansacSummary* summary)

   This is the main (and often the only) method you use when performing RANSAC (or a variant).
 It computes a model given the data and the :class:`Estimator`